JoannaAdermark1/The_Dragon_Room/README.md

 "You gives a strength boost, which can be used to confront the dragon.!" changed it too "You get a strength boost, which can be used to confront the dragon!".

+# Deployment
+Was deployed using Heroku with the following steps:

+Login to Heroku (Create an account if necessary)
+Click New in the Heroku dashboard and select ”Create new app.”
+Write a name for the app and choose your region and click ”Create App.”
+Added two build pack scripts : Python and Nodejs (in that order where python is on top of Nodejs) Connected Heroku with GitHub account and the repository that is been working on At the bottom, choose to either automatic deploment or manual deploment, if you set to automatic you every time you make changes with your code and commit, heroku updated the changes.

 # Credits
 Basic structure and understanding about python adventures are taken from